freedThoughts/PrimeNumberMatrix/PrimeNumberCode/readme.md

-Write​ ​a​ ​program​ ​that​ ​prints​ ​out​ ​a​ ​multiplication​ ​table​ ​of​ ​the​ ​first​ ​N ​prime​ ​number.
+Problem :- Write​ ​a​ ​program​ ​that​ ​prints​ ​out​ ​a​ ​multiplication​ ​table​ ​of​ ​the​ ​first​ ​N ​prime​ ​number.
 		The​ ​first​ ​row​ ​and​ ​column​ ​of​ ​the​ ​table​ ​should​ ​have​ ​the​ ​N ​primes,​ ​with​ ​each cell​ ​containing​ ​the​ ​product​ ​of​ ​the​ ​primes​ ​for​ ​the​ ​corresponding​ ​row​ ​and column.

 Description of function :-
     Saving the prime numbers in Array arr.